Graduate teaching assistantships

 Applicants awarded a GTAship must:

-- attend all GTA orientation sessions organized by the School of Interdisciplinary and Graduate Studies and the Department of Classical and Modern Languages (generally scheduled for the month of August prior to the start of classes).
+- attend all GTA orientation sessions organized by the School of Interdisciplinary and Graduate Studies and the Department of Classical and Modern Languages (generally scheduled during the first three weeks in August).

 GTAs must, for the duration of their appointment: